Li Wenliang: Career

-Role in COVID-19 pandemic
+Role in the COVID-19 pandemic

 In late December, doctors in Wuhan were puzzled by many "pneumonia" cases of unknown cause.
 On 30 December 2019, the Wuhan CDC sent out an internal memo to all Wuhan hospitals to be alerted and started an investigation into the exact cause of the pneumonia.
 The alert and subsequent news reports were immediately published on ProMED (a program of the International Society for Infectious Diseases).
 On the same day, Li saw a patient's report which showed a positive result with a high confidence level for SARS coronavirus tests.
 The report had originated from Ai Fen, director of the emergency department at Wuhan Central hospital, who became alarmed after receiving laboratory results of a patient whom she had examined who exhibited symptoms akin to influenza resistant to conventional treatment methods.
 The report contained the phrase "SARS coronavirus."
 Ai had circled the word "SARS" and sent it to a doctor at another hospital in Wuhan.
 From there it spread throughout medical circles in the city, where it reached Li.
 At 17:43, he wrote in a private WeChat group of his medical school classmates: "7 confirmed cases of SARS were reported [to hospital] from Huanan Seafood Market."
 He also posted the patient's examination report and CT scan image.
 At 18:42, he added "the latest news is, it has been confirmed that they are coronavirus infections, but the exact virus strain is being subtyped."
 Li asked the WeChat group members to inform their families and friends to take protective measures whilst requesting discretion from those he shared the information with; he was upset when the discussion gained a wider audience than he had hoped.

 After screenshots of his WeChat messages were shared on Chinese Internet and gained more attention, the supervision department of his hospital summoned him for a talk, blaming him for leaking the information.
 On 3 January 2020, police from the Wuhan Public Security Bureau investigating the case interrogated Li, issued a formal written warning and censuring him for "publishing untrue statements about seven confirmed SARS cases at the Huanan Seafood Market."
 He was made to sign a letter of admonition promising not to do it again.
 The police warned him that any recalcitrant behavior would result in a prosecution.

 Li returned to work at the hospital and contracted the virus on 8 January.
 On 31 January, he published his experience in the police station with the letter of admonition on social media.
 His post went viral and users questioned why the doctors who gave earlier warnings were silenced by the authorities.